 The goal of a Dental Assisting school is to provide you with a strong foundation so you not only understand what and how to do something, but why.

-For example, here at Radiance Dental Assisting Academy, in addition to learning how to provide good care and service to patients, our students receive a thorough introduction to the dental field, including:
+For example, here at Pacific Northwest Dental Assisting School, in addition to learning how to provide good care and service to patients, our students receive a thorough introduction to the dental field, including:

 - Anatomy and physiology